tomfaulhaber/autodoc/index.md

 Autodoc can be run directly from the command line or can be used from build tools like ant or [leiningen](http://github.com/technomancy/leiningen).

+### Things not yet implemented ###

+Most of the features of the Autodoc service have been implemented in the Autodoc command.
+A couple of features are not set up yet, however:

+* Building and linking supporting documentation from Markdown source.
+* Automatically updating a GitHub pages repository as part of the
+* build.
+(See below for a more manual solution to this, however.)

+Stay tuned.
+These features are coming.

+Autodoc continues to evolve.
+If there are features you'd like to see, let me know.

 Adding Documentation to your Project
 ------------------------------------